Loudoun County Public Schools apologizes for history of segregation

 The letter also included a timeline to provide “context for a long-overdue apology to the Black community of Loudoun County.”
 And the 15-minute video, titled “An Apology to the Loudoun County Black Community,” walked viewers through the history of segregation in Loudoun County Public Schools with historical images and art flashing on the screen.
 It also included interviews with Black administrators, students and public officials in Loudoun County.

-“The apology itself doesn’t change much, but the recognition that something happened that shouldn’t have happened is important,” said Board of Supervisors Chair At-Large Phyllis J. Randall in the video.
+“The apology itself doesn’t change much, but the recognition that something happened that shouldn’t have happened is important,” said Board of Supervisors Chair Phyllis J. Randall (D-At Large) in the video.